If you are having difficulty paying your council tax you should contact us.

 A summons can be delivered by posting it to the last known address of the debtor.
 We do not have to prove that the summons or reminder has been received but only that it has been posted.

-If full payment is not made, the case is presented to the Magistrates Court and a liability order will normally be granted for the council tax and costs.
-An arrangement may still be accepted at this stage.
-It is still important to contact us to talk through the details and avoid the enforcement of the liability order.
+The case is then presented to the Magistrates Court and a liability order will normally be granted for the council tax and costs.
+It is still important to either pay in full including costs or pay the special arrangement instalments to avoid the enforcement of the liability order.

 The liability order gives us the right to recover the debt by enforcement through various methods such as -